South Fork Initiative: An Initiative of the Henry's Fork Foundation

 Aquatic macroinvertebrates (insects and creatures that reside in the river bottom) are a critical component of a healthy ecosystem and fishery.
 Understanding the diversity and density of macroinvertebrates through time and space is paramount in understanding habitat quality, hatches, and trout forage within the SFSR.
-To see how this data has been used on the Henry’s Fork and how we will use this information for the SFSR, check out our blog.
+To see results from our first year of macroinvertebrate sampling, check out our 2019 South Fork Macroinvertebrate blog.

 Using advanced water quality monitoring equipment, the SFI will provide real-time data on dissolved oxygen, temperature, turbidity, and other water quality parameters throughout the SFSR, and its tributaries, that are critical for aquatic species as well as fishing conditions.
-This data will be accessible through an HFF website (set to be launched spring 2019) and will be a valuable tool for guides, outfitters, and the general fishing public.
-In addition, this data will be critical for understanding the relationship between storage in Palisades, flow out of Palisades Dam, and natural seasonal variations in river conditions that will help drive management decisions to improve the fishery and fishing experience.
+This data will be accessible through the HFF water quality website and will be a valuable tool for guides, outfitters, and the general fishing public.
+In addition, this data will be critical for understanding the relationship between storage in Palisades, flow out of Palisades Dam, and natural seasonal variations in river conditions that will help drive management decisions to improve the fishery fishing experience and ecosystem.

 The Bureau of Reclamation has generously agreed to provide the SFI with information regarding SFSR flow adjustments.
 The SFI will post flow adjustment as soon as possible through social media and emails.
 Information on SFI social media is located at the bottom of the webpage.
 If you’d like to get on the SFSR flow email list, please contact Bryce Oldemeyer at Bryce@henrysfork.org.